jaramir/qmk_firmware/keyboards/planck/keymaps/jaramir/readme.md

 Features
 --------
+* Command, Alt, Control, and Enter where the arrow keys used to be
 * Holding Esc enables arrows on JKIL and Spectacle on left hand
 * Esc + Quote locks the screen
 * Lower + Space is Backspace
 * Raise + Space is Enter
 * Includes Workman Layout
+* Lower and Raised Backspace are Delete
 * ~~Enter is Right Shift when used as modifier~~ Too many unfinished messages sent to Slack
-* Lower and Raised Backspace are Delete
 * ~~Space is Left Shift when used as modifier~~ I will try this again with the grid layout

 Shortcuts